-X. Class Participation

-- A. Class participation comprises 10% of your course grade, 30 of the 300 total course points. - B. The typical student who regularly meaningfully participates will earn all 30 points.
-Those who are unprepared or frequently absent will earn either half or none of these points.

 XI.
+Class Participation

+- A. Class participation comprises 5% of your course grade, 15 of the 300 total course points. - B. The typical student who regularly meaningfully participates will earn all 15 points.
+In other words, most students presumptively will and actually will earn all these points.
+Those who are regularly unprepared or frequently absent will earn either half or none of these points.

+XII.
 Midterm Exam

-- A. Date: The midterm exam is scheduled, during class, from 1:50 to 2:50 p.m. on Wednesday, October 10, 2012. - B. Weight: The midterm exam comprises 20% of your course grade, 60 of the 300 total course points.

-- C. Grades: The only letter grade for this course is the final course grade based on the total 300 points.
+- A. Date: The midterm exam is a take-home exam that you can self-schedule to take during any six-hour period between 12:01 a.m. on October 13 and 10:00 p.m. on October 24, 2014. - B. Weight: The midterm exam comprises 25% of your course grade, 75 of the 300 total course points. - C. Grades: The only letter grade for this course is the final course grade based on the total 300 points.
 Nevertheless, to enable you to gauge your relative performance, I will assign letter grades to the midterm exams.
-While the numeric scores compute into the "course" grade (60 of 300 points), midterm letter grades are informational only. - D. ExamSoft: I strongly encourage you to register to type your midterm and final exams, using your laptop and special security software that you can download from the Law School's website.
-Typing your exam allows you to create a work product in a way that will be least distracting from the substance. - E. Everything else about the midterm exam is the same as the final exam, except that the midterm is only one hour long.
+While the numeric scores compute into the "course" grade (75 of 300 points), midterm letter grades are informational only. - D. Everything else about the midterm exam is the same as the final exam, except that the midterm is shorter.

-XII.
+XIII.
 Final Exam